venkat24/haohaoxuexi/README.md

 ### Custom Sentence cards

-If you have a list of sentences, in addition to the fields above, `hhxx` can also generate Google translations.
+If you have a list of sentences, `hhxx` can also generate Google translations.

 Input text file:
 ```